 - Feuding Families: Among the Navis Nobilite, there exist conflicts known as Tradewars, which include limited conflict among the families.
 The Administratum tolerates these to a point, as long as they're short and not too destructive.

 - Go Mad from the Revelation: Averted by the Navigators when exposed to the Warp, which is what makes them unique in the setting in which this trope is otherwise played straight.
-Their Third Eye allows them to perceive the warp in a way which will not overwhelming their mortal mind, enabling their ability to guild a ship through its currents.
+Their Third Eye allows them to perceive the Warp in a way which will not overwhelm their mortal mind, enabling their ability to guild a ship through its currents.
 This perception is subjective, and each Navigator will see it in a different manner, so that when they try to describe it to others, the only way they can do so is through vaguely poetic metaphor.

 - The Patriarch: The Paternova, the leader of the Navis Nobilite, who is called the "father of the Warp", and is somehow able to increase the Warp sense of his family's Navigators.